All Episodes

 To act like there is no hypocrisy or irony here at all.

-Hillary is having trouble with women in the left wing version of the female world.
+Hillary is having trouble with women in the left-wing version of the female world.

 Remember, they're all raped.

-They're all accosted, they're all put upon by predatory men.
+They're all put upon by predatory men.

-Left wing politics is that women are nothing but innocent victims constantly being oppressed, assaulted sexually and otherwise.
+Left-wing politics is that women are nothing but innocent victims constantly being oppressed, assaulted sexually and otherwise.

 So Hillary's coming up and trying to recognize and have these other women recognize that she knows the trials and tribulations of their lives.